nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 === "Prerequisites"

-    This tutorial can be run on MacOS, Windows or Linux operating systems.
-To install MkDocs the system should either have suitable package manager or Python > v3.5 installed.
-Also require access to git.
-Admin and/or owner access to [readthedocs.com](https://readthedocs.com/) is required for hosting the website.
+    - Access to MacOS, Windows or Linux system
+    - To install MkDocs the system should either have suitable package manager or Python > v3.5 installed.
+    - Have [`git`](https://git-scm.com/) installed on your computer
+    - Basic command line skills
+    - Admin and/or owner access to [readthedocs.com](https://readthedocs.com/) is required for hosting the website.

 === "Tutorial Resources"